Accused Afghan shooter's lawyer wants military counsel fired

-SAN FRANCISCO The civilian attorney representing the U.S. soldier accused of murdering 17 Afghan villagers wants to replace the military lawyer assigned to the case after disagreements over how to handle his defense.
+SAN FRANCISCO The civilian attorney representing the U.S. soldier accused of murdering 17 Afghan villagers wants to replace the military lawyer assigned to the case after disagreements over how to handle his defence.

 Browne's team wants to work with a military attorney with death penalty case experience, the email to Hurley from Browne, part of a chain obtained by Reuters, showed.
 Hurley has more than 60 military cases under his belt, with three involving homicide charges, but none were capital cases.